YanickT/Sudoku/README.md

 Simple sudoku-solver with a GUI.

 ## Procedure
-Instead of solving a sudoku the traditional way translates this algorithm the 2D field of integers 'i' (i in {1, 9}) into a 3D tensor holding only {-1, 0, 1}.
+Instead of solving a sudoku the traditional way, translates this algorithm the 2D field of integers 'i' (i in {1, 9}) into a 3D tensor holding only {-1, 0, 1}.
 - `-1` represents an empty place
 - `1` represents a full place